 - Planning your blogs

 - Editing existing blogs

-- Reading other blogs to get some inspiration
+- Reading other blogs, books and content to find inspiration

 - Thinking time